quintans/eventsourcing/README.md

 because internally we check the presence of the key.
 If the events are delivered concurrently, we just have a concurrent error.

-The goal of an idempotency key is not to fail an operation but to allow us to skip an operation.
+The goal of an idempotency key is not to fail an operation but to allow us to skip an operation (if the data is still the same).

 Some pseudo code: